SwathiDanturi/Integrated-Computing-with-Python-Project/docs/HOWTO.md

-g## Project: New York City's Crime Data in 2024
+## Project: New York City's Crime Data in 2024
 ### Developers:
 - T1: Olivia LaCroix
 - T2: Swathi Danturi

 # How to Use This Project
 ## Prerequisites
-- Python 3.x installed
+- `python 3.x` installed
 - `pip` (Python package installer)
 - `pytest` for running tests
-- `rainbow csv` extension in VSCode
+- `rainbow csv` extension in VSCode to analyzie the csv files
-- `black formatter` to format files
+- `black formatter` to format .py files
+- `pylint` to check for syntax errors in the .py files

 ## Setup
 1. **Clone the Repository**